Printable PD ruler

+You'll need to know your PD (Pupillary Distance) if you want to order glasses from ABBE Glasses.
+Don't worry if your glasses prescription doesn't include your PD, we can show you how to measure it by yourself.
 There are two methods one can measure the pupillary distance. a) Measuring it by yourself and b) Making a friend help you measure.

-step2.Close your left eye and align the ruler’s zero to the center of your right pupil.
+Close your left eye and align the ruler’s zero to the center of your right pupil.

-step3.
 Try not to move your head or the ruler.
 Close your right eye and note the reading directly over your left pupil.
 That will be your PD.

 * You also need to measure the distance from two pupils to the center of nose respectively to make sure that if you have two PDs(OD & OS).

-Look straight ahead with both eyes open facing your friend.
+1. Look straight ahead with both eyes open facing your friend.
 Let your friend hold the ruler up to your right so the zero end lines up with your pupil.

-Measure the distance from your right to your left pupil.
+2. Measure the distance from your right to your left pupil.
 The number that lines up with your left pupil is your PD.

-Write the result down.
+3. Write the result down.
 To be certain of the result, let your friend measure a few more times to make sure your measurement is accurate.

-Let your friend repeat the process on your left eye by measuring the distance from your left pupil to your right.
+4. Let your friend repeat the process on your left eye by measuring the distance from your left pupil to your right.
 Use the number that lines up with your right pupil.
 That's your PD.
 Write the result down.
 Repeat the process again to make sure the measurement is right.

-Once you've got your PD measurement, input the numbers in your cart and you're good to go.
+5. Once you've got your PD measurement, input the numbers in your cart and you're good to go.

 How to find Pupillary Distance (PD) on my prescription?